-The US Department of Justice and US Federal Bureau of Investigation have obtained a temporary restraining order allowing them to disrupt a computer virus that created an international botnet controlling more than 2.3 million computers as of early 2010.
+The U.S. Department of Justice and U.S. Federal Bureau of Investigation have obtained a temporary restraining order allowing them to disrupt a computer virus that created an international botnet controlling more than 2.3 million computers as of early 2010, the DOJ announced Wednesday.

-In an unprecedented move, the temporary restraining order will allow the FBI and the US Marshal for the District of Connecticut to set up servers at the Internet Systems Consortium or other ISPs that would stop infected computers from continuing to spread the Coreflood virus, according to court records.
+In an unprecedented move, the temporary restraining order, issued Tuesday, will allow the FBI and the U.S. Marshal for the District of Connecticut to set up servers at the Internet Systems Consortium or other ISPs that would stop infected computers from continuing to spread the Coreflood virus, according to court records.

 The order allows the law enforcement agencies to send commands to infected computers that stops the Coreflood virus, the DOJ said.

-"Allowing Coreflood to continue running on the infected computers will cause a continuing and substantial injury to the owners and users of the infected computers, exposing them to a loss of privacy and an increased risk of further computer intrusions," said Judge Vanessa Byrant of the US District Court for the District of Connecticut.
+"Allowing Coreflood to continue running on the infected computers will cause a continuing and substantial injury to the owners and users of the infected computers, exposing them to a loss of privacy and an increased risk of further computer intrusions," wrote Judge Vanessa Byrant of the U.S. District Court for the District of Connecticut.

 The DOJ and FBI have also filed a civil lawsuit and delivered criminal seizure warrants in an effort to stop Coreflood and the botnet it has created, the DOJ said.

-This week, the DOJ and FBI seized five servers that controlled Coreflood-infected computers.
+This week, the DOJ and FBI seized five servers that controlled Coreflood-infected computers, the DOJ said in a press release.
 The agencies also seized 29 domain names used by the Coreflood botnet to communicate with the servers.

-In addition, the US Attorney's Office for the District of Connecticut filed a civil complaint against 13 unnamed defendants, alleging that the defendants engaged in wire fraud, bank fraud and illegal interception of electronic communications.
+In addition, the U.S. Attorney's Office for the District of Connecticut filed a civil complaint Monday against 13 unnamed defendants, alleging that the defendants engaged in wire fraud, bank fraud and illegal interception of electronic communications.
 The DOJ also obtained search warrants for computer servers across the country, it said.

 Coreflood records computer keystrokes and other private communications, the DOJ said.
 Coreflood steals user names, passwords and other private personal and financial information allegedly used by the defendants for a variety of criminal purposes, including stealing funds from the compromised accounts.